"... a trusted directory of tools that support Devops, SDET and Test activity."

 The use of virtualised and cloud infrastructure services mean environments can be created, used and discarded with ease so the pain of environment management is much reduced.

-Registered, logged-in users get more from the Tools Knowledge Base.
+Registered, logged-in users get more from the Technology Knowledge Base.
 For example, you can identify the tools you use and work with, and appear as a consultant listed on the webpages of the tools you select.
 You can also embed your personal tools listing in your own website.